[This is an update to a post originally published in 2011]

 In a previous post I wrote about trying to keep kids safe on social networking sites, to the extent that is possible.
 But what about YouTube?
-Seems like my 10-year old and her friends like to search on YouTube for songs that they like.
-Can parents prevent their kids from seeing “R” rated content on YouTube?
-Well, sort of.
+Seems like all the kids these days like to search on YouTube for music videos, cute kitten videos, Minecraft videos, and just about every other kind of video.
+Some are instructional, some are educational, some are entertaining but many are just not okay for kids.

 YouTube has a feature call Safety Mode.
 They describe it here as a setting “that helps screen out potentially objectionable content that you may prefer not to see or don’t want others in your family to stumble across while enjoying YouTube.”
-It’s not a bad idea to set this on all browsers and computers that your kids might use.
+It’s not a bad idea to set this on all browsers, computers, and devices that your kids might use.
 It is not foolproof – it won’t filter out everything – but it is one extra layer of protection.

-1. Scroll down to the bottom of any YouTube page and look for the words “Safety Mode: Off.”
-Look really, really carefully because they use the smallest possible type, almost like they don’t way you to find it!
+1. Scroll down to the bottom of any YouTube page and look for the words “Safety: Off.”

 2. Click the word “Off” to turn view the choices.
 Click “On” to turn the feature on.

-3. If you have a YouTube account, sign in and then you can “lock” this feature.
-Even if you don’t have have a YouTube account, you can still turn Safety Mode on; the only difference is that someone else using that computer could turn it off.
+3. Lock Safety Mode into place: If you have a YouTube account (often associated with a Google account), sign in and then you can “lock” this feature.
+(Even if you don’t have a YouTube account, you can still enable Safety Mode; the only difference is that someone else using that computer can turn it off.)

 More information is available here on YouTube Help.